 2020 has been a bit of a strange year to say the least.
 Here in Australia a few industries got hit especially hard because of the virus and many people sadly lost their jobs.
 As I write this, it seems the job market is kicking off again (here in Melbourne at least) and I’ve had a few questions from a range of people who wanted tips and support in preparing for job interviews.

-I’m working on a short online coaching course specifically for job interview preparation, and as soon as I’ve launched it, I will share it here in my channels so you can sign up for free!
-If you’re looking for some support around career transitions more generally, you can also check out my free online coaching program here.
+I recently launched a short online coaching course specifically for job interview preparation.
+If you’re looking for some support around career transitions more generally, you can also check out my online coaching program here.

 Now, let’s look at job interviews!